lgarcia2/personal-website/_posts/2020-08-26-CoronavirusGraphs.md

 A horizontal line would suggest that the number of cases has not changed at all over time.
 This would mean that COVID-19 has been eliminated or has not been reported from the community.

 ### Straight Diagonal Line
 A straight diagonal line from the lower left hand corner to the upper right hand corner means that the number of COVID-19 cases is increasing linearly.
-That is, the number of new cases is not increasing, but the number of new cases is not decreasing.
+That is, the rate of new cases is not increasing, but the rate of new cases is not decreasing.
 COVID-19 is still spreading, but its rate of spread is not changing.
 A line like this is not good news or bad news, more people are getting sick which is bad, but the rate of spread is not increasing which is good.

 ### Exponential Curve
 A curved line starting small from the left corner and increasing more and more is a bad sign.
-This is an exponential curve that means that the number of new cases is increasing over time.
+This is an exponential curve that means that the rate of new cases is increasing over time.
 This means that COVID-19 is spreading more and more from day to day.
 This is the worst sign since it indicates that the disease is continuing to spread at a more rapid pace.

 ### Flattening Curve
 A curved line that increases quickly but levels out is a good sign.
 This means that a lot of cases were reported initially but the number of new cases has slowed.
-This means that COVID-19 is not spreading as much and is what we want.
+This means that COVID-19 is not spreading as much.
+This is what we want.
 If it levels out completely, like the horizontal line it means that COVID-19 has been eliminated or is not being reported in the community.

 ### Why Did I Make This?